 You can start baking with the pie on the bottom rack, and after a few minutes, move it to the center rack to finish baking.
-If the pie is almost done but you’d like it to brown a bit more, just move it up into the top third of the oven.
+If the pie is almost done, but you'd like it to brown a bit more, move it up into the top third of the oven.

 Using Both Racks

-Placing one cookie sheet on top of another sheet can help to insulate the bottom so that the bottoms of your cookies don’t brown too much.
-You can also purchase those double-layered “Airbake” pans to help with that.
+Placing one cookie sheet on top of another can help insulate the bottom so that the bottoms of your cookies don't brown too much.
+You can also purchase those double-layered "Airbake" pans to help with that.

 How About Broiling

 If using your oven for broiling, the bottom element does not come on at all, but the top element provides constant radiant heat.
 The closer to the element the food is, the more quickly it will brown.